PaskLab/adastry-ui/docs/docs/services/rewards-history.md

 :::tip

-Keep in mind that the rewards are displayed along with the epoch the became available for withdraw to the wallet owner.
+Keep in mind that the rewards are displayed along with the epoch they became available for withdraw to the wallet owner.
 Those rewards are for blocks minted by the pool 2 epochs before.

 :::

 :::info

-❗️ For SPO only: the field include both stake rewards and operations fees.
+❗️ For SPO only: the **Rewards** field include both stake rewards and operation fees.
 If one or more owner accounts differ from the reward account, the following process applies:
-- Reward account: display the real rewards and fees amount received by the account
+- **Reward account:** display the real rewards and operation fees amount received by the account.
-- Owner accounts: display rewards relative to the stake share of the account, plus the total fees divided by the number of owners.
+- **Owner accounts:** display rewards relative to the stake share of the account, plus the total fees divided by the number of owners.

+See [Shared Pool](/learn/docs/services/shared-pool) for more information.

 :::